optimizely/nuclear-js/README.md

 ```

-## Introduction

-NuclearJS is an Immutable implementation of [Flux Architecture](https://github.com/facebook/flux).
-Nuclear provides a very decoupled solution to modelling state in a frontend system, leading to much
-thinner UI components, easier testability and more predictability.
-In fact, when done right, a Nuclear
-powered frontend will have **ZERO** state in UI components.

-NuclearJS is UI framework agnostic.
-It pairs well with almost every popular UI framework, since its only
-concern is state modelling and provides a very pleasant and simple to use API.

-Currently there is out of the box support for automatic data syncing to React Components with the [NuclearReactMixin](https://github.com/jordangarcia/nuclear-react-mixin)
-and VueJS ViewModels with the [NuclearVueMixin](https://github.com/jordangarcia/nuclear-vue-mixin).
-Each mixin is quite simple and expect
-support for other library in the near future.

 ## Core Concepts

 The easiest way to think about how NuclearJS is modelling the state of your system is to imagine it all as a single map (or Javascript object).
 If you are familiar with Om